christinawthane/christinawthane.github.io/_map/05_overview.en.md

 key: overview
 ---

 Babywearing consultations are held in [Schwamendingen](#schwamendingen) at the [Gut-Betucht](http://www.gut-betucht.ch/) babywearing shop.
-Home visits are also available by special arrangement for an additional fee.
+Home visits are also available by special arrangement for an additional fee by distance.

 {: .text-center}
 <a href="{{site.baseurl}}{% link babywearing/index.html %}" role="button" class="btn btn-primary">Babywearing Info</a>